Monday, September 20, 2021

 Photo by @tonyjongphotography.

-Samantha: I love fashion, my favorite clothes to date are probably from ASOS or ZARA.
+Samantha: I love fashion.
+My favorite clothes to date are probably from ASOS or ZARA.
 I like smart and trendy clothes.
-There’s no particular color or trend I like, apart from that fact it’s got to look cute!
+There’s no particular color or trend I like, apart from the fact it’s got to look cute!

-Samantha: I always experiment with lots of different types of makeup, there’s a time where I apply better makeup products, which are sometimes cheaper and long-lasting.
+Samantha: I always experiment with lots of different types of makeup.
+There are times when I apply better makeup products, which are sometimes cheaper and long-lasting.

-Samantha: I am really bad for taking compliments.
-I don’t take compliments very well and that’s my weakness!! :)
+Samantha: I am really bad at taking compliments.
+I don’t take compliments very well, and that’s my weakness!! :)

-Samantha: Yes, very clear.
-It was somewhat a positive experience for me as I was offered the job on the same day.
+Samantha: Yes, very clearly.
+It was somewhat a positive experience for me, as I was offered the job on the same day.

 Samantha: Never give up, and the best tip is to ask someone you know to see if you can put your foot in the door in order to get into employment.